yanwu2014/SEUSS-Analysis/README.md

 # SEUSS-Analysis
 Code to analyze effects of gene overexpression on the transcriptome of human stem cells.
-The study by Parekh, Wu et al can be found here: [].
+The study by Parekh, Wu et al, Cell Systems, 2018, can be found [here](https://www.sciencedirect.com/science/article/pii/S2405471218304332).
 Raw data files are at Gene Expression Omnibus with the accession: GSE107185 and processed data is available [here](https://bit.ly/2QVBnEc)

 ## Clustering and regression analysis
 Both clustering and regression analysis can take quite a while (8+ hours for large datasets), and so are best run from the command line.
 You will need the [perturbLM](www.github.com/yanwu2014/perturbLM), [swne](www.github.com/yanwu2014/swne), and [cellMapper](https://github.com/yanwu2014/cellMapper) packages to run this analysis.